Wiki surveys: Open and quantifiable social data collection: Pairwise Wiki Surveys

-Because no system for deploying pairwise wiki surveys existed, we created the website All Our Ideas (\url{www.allourideas.org}), described to visitors as ``a tool for collecting and prioritizing ideas in a democratic, transparent, and efficient manner."
-Any visitor to the site can create an ``idea marketplace'' (i.e., a pairwise wiki survey) though which members of a group can vote on the ideas of others, via a series of comparisons, as well as submit their own ideas to the pool of available choices.\footnote{A related website, ``Which Do You Want More?'', was used by the Princeton University Undergraduate Student Government in 2009.
-For more on that project, see~\citet{weinstein_photocracy:_2009} and~\citet{shah_solving_2009}.} This allows groups to both collect and prioritize information in the same process.
-By providing this service freely on the Web, we are able to collect a tremendous amount of data about how pairwise wiki surveys work in practice, and our steady stream of users provides a natural testbed for further methodological research.
+In order to collect pairwise wiki survey data, we created the free and open-source website All Our Ideas (\url{www.allourideas.org}), which enables anyone to create their own pairwise wiki survey.
+To date, about 5,000 pairwise wiki surveys have been created that include about 200,000 items and 5 million responses.
+By providing this service online, we are able to collect a tremendous amount of data about how pairwise wiki surveys work in practice, and our steady stream of users provides a natural testbed for further methodological research.

-All Our Ideas is illustrated by a project that we conducted with the New York City Mayor's Office of Long-Term Planning and Sustainability in order to integrate residents' ideas into PlaNYC 2030, New York's citywide sustainability plan.
+The data collection process in a pairwise wiki survey is illustrated by a project conducted by the New York City Mayor's Office of Long-Term Planning and Sustainability in order to integrate residents' ideas into PlaNYC 2030, New York's citywide sustainability plan.
 The City has typically held public meetings and small focus groups to obtain feedback from the public.
-By using All Our Ideas, the Mayor's Office sought to broaden the dialogue to include input from residents who do not traditionally attend public meetings.
-To begin the process the Mayor's Office generated a list of 25 ideas based on their previous outreach (e.g., ``Require all big buildings to make certain energy efficiency upgrades," ``Teach kids about green issues as part of school curriculum").
+By using a pairwise wiki survey, the Mayor's Office sought to broaden the dialogue to include input from residents who do not traditionally attend public meetings.
+To begin the process, the Mayor's Office generated a list of 25 ideas based on their previous outreach (e.g., ``Require all big buildings to make certain energy efficiency upgrades," ``Teach kids about green issues as part of school curriculum").